 O’Keefe and his partner, Hannah Giles, visited seven ACORN offices around the country and secretly recorded their conversations with ACORN officials.
 In the videos, O’Keefe and Giles appeared to seek advice on how to get away with tax and loan fraud, how to covertly operate prostitution rings, and even how to smuggle underage girls from Mexico across the border for use as prostitutes.
 In many of the videos, the ACORN counselors proved more than willing to share advice on how to circumvent the law.

-When the videos were released to the public in 2009, they caused widespread uproar over the fact that such an organization received federal funding.
+When the videos reached the public in 2009, they caused widespread uproar over the fact that such an organization received federal funding.
 The public outcry was so furious that Congress voted with overwhelming bipartisan support to defund ACORN; both the Census Bureau and the IRS cancelled their contracts with ACORN; and a majority of states and corporate donors ceased all contributions to ACORN.